 If I could give only 1 most important advice regarding your trader career, I would advise you to quit everything and study the false breakdowns as well as trading the opposite.
 So you will immediately be ahead of 95% of traders who are obsessed with using typical misconceptions and inefficient trading methods.

-Actually, both false breaks and setup fakes developed by me are the basis of the whole course and we will pay enough attention to them to make everything clear.
+Both false breaks and setup fakes developed by me are the basis of the whole course and we will pay enough attention to them to make everything clear.
 I sincerely believe in this style of trading the opposite and I teach students on this particular topic for many years.
-Practical application has proved that such approach is extremely effective.
-So if one has to choose his own trading strategy, the chance is high that he chooses this setup to trade.
+Practical application has proved that such an approach is extremely effective.
+So if one has to choose his trading strategy, the chance is high that he chooses this setup to trade.

 Psychology of false breaks

 Practically speaking, false breaks are important psychological events in which traders of two types take part — professionals trading by logically based systems and pre-thought models and amateurs who focus on intuition and enter the market when “the time seems to be auspicious”.

 It is easy to assume that the most emotional traders buy at the very peak of the upward motion or the bottom of the descending one.
 Why?
 Because of the price gathers pace in one direction, it instantly attracts more and more traders.
 Gradually, the price is approaching the zone where the traffic is over, and traders that used to sit sideways in boredom cannot resist the temptation and jump into the train.
 At this particular time the market is ready to turn in the opposite direction since everyone is familiar with the matter and tries to take part in it.
 At the same time, professionals have already closed trades and made money, and amateurs are on the verge of very impressive losses (including because they like to take risks).